eligolding/eslint-plugin-no-mutation/README.md

 # eslint-plugin-no-mutation

 Warns against use of methods that mutate arrays.
+Encourages using a more functional style

+**Note:** Not ready for use.
+At all.

 ## Installation